 Tests: there will be 3 tests (2 hours each).

-In-Class Compositions: students will write 2 in-class compositions (approximately 30 minutes each; one per term) based on readings and topics discussed in class.
+In-Class Compositions: students will write 2 in-class compositions based on readings and topics discussed in class.

 Oral Presentations: there will be two presentations, one per term, on topics related to Italian culture.